MicrosoftDocs/Viva/Viva/goals/business-rhythms.md

 In 15 minutes, you've gained a clear picture into what has moved forward, what is behind, and what has been changed for the coming week for the critical aspects of the business.
 You've engaged on your team and company's biggest goals and your team can see their progress and how it is contributing.

-## 2. Set up summary updates
+## Key business rhythm #2: Summary Updates

-Get summarized OKR progress and status updates for the company, teams or individuals delivered to emails.
+Keeping goals top-of-mind for your organization requires frequent reminders and updates.
+Viva Goals allows you to send automated OKR progress and status updates to your company, individual teams and individual contributors via email.

-### Following an entity
+### How to begin receiving summary updates

-To start receiving summary updates, begin by following the company, a team or individual.
+To start receiving summary updates, begin by following the company, team or individual.
 You can follow as many teams or individuals as you like by visiting the respective OKR dashboard page available from the navigation menu.

 :::image type="content" source="../media/goals/goals-summary-follow.png" alt-text="Image of follow":::